Joe Ward (boxer): Professional boxing career

 On 7 June 2019 it was announced that Ward had passed on attempting to qualify for a second Olympics and would sign a pro contract with the New York-based Times Square Boxing Co. with Lou DiBella and Ken Casey offering advisory roles.
 Ward began his pro career on 5 October 2019 at Madison Square Garden and it would end in disaster as the fighter dislocated his kneecap.
 The freak second-round injury in his bout with Marco Delgado handed Ward a technical knockout defeat.

 Joe started the road to recovery by defeating Luis Velasco and Fernando Alverez both by first-round TKO to set up his return bout with Marco Delgado which Ward won comfortably by a Unanimous Decision.
 Ward would then further his win streak by beating Tory Williams and Leandro Silva by Unanimous Decision each.
 Ward would then make his return to Madison Square Garden in a first round annihilation of Britton Norwood.

+Zuffa Boxing

+Ward is scheduled to compete in a light heavyweight bout at Zuffa Boxing 10 at the 3Arena in Dublin, Ireland, August 8, 2026.